 1 July 2023 to 30 June 2024

-You may also have to make contributions for an employee under an award or industrial agreement where relevant.
+You may also have to make super guarantee contributions for an employee under an award or industrial agreement where relevant.

 If you provide your employees with the option to salary sacrifice some of their income as a super contribution, the sacrificed amount does not reduce your SG contribution rate.
 This means you must pay the salary sacrificed amount in addition to your SG contribution.